Transfer Next Steps | Tampa Campus

 - We have highlighted specific college apps you might find useful for classes on our Admit-a-Bull blog.

 Transfer students may apply for accommodations once admitted to the University of South Florida.
-Students are responsible for identifying themselves to Student Accessibility Services and present proper medical documentation to receive academic accommodations.
+Students are responsible for identifying themselves to Student Accessibility Services and presenting proper medical documentation to receive academic accommodations.

 Examples of accommodations can include but are not limited to: